George Dickel No. 12

 George Dickel // Tennessee, USA

-This Tennessee whisky (their spelling) is made from a mashbill of 84% corn, 8% rye, and 8% barley.
-Of course, as this is a Tennessee whisky, it does go through the Lincoln County process of filtering through sugar maple charcoal.
-However, instead of the whisky being continuously dripped through a large vat of charcoal like Jack Daniels, Dickel distillate is placed in a vat along with the charcoal and allowed to sit for a few days before it is drained.
+George Dickel No. 12 is made from a mash bill of 84% corn, 8% rye, and 8% barley.
+Of course, as this is a Tennessee whisky (their spelling), it does go through the Lincoln County process of filtering through sugar maple charcoal.
+However, instead of the whisky being continuously dripped through a large vat of charcoal like Jack Daniel's, Dickel distillate is placed in a vat along with the charcoal and allowed to sit for a few days before it is drained.
 Aged for an unspecified amount of time in new, charred American oak before bottling at 90 proof.

 TennesseeProduced in Tennessee; mash grain at least 51% corn; aged in new, charred oak barrels; filtered through maple charcoal prior to aging.